flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 - Rwy Condition:
     - This information can be obtained from METAR or ATIS and from NOTAMS on the OFP (Operational Flight Plan).
     - SimBrief provides field condition reports (FICON) which helps populate appropriate data for this field.
-        - For information see the [RWY Conditions](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#rwy-conditions){target=new} section on the landing calculator additional info page.
+        - For detailed information see the [RWY Conditions](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#rwy-conditions){target=new} section on the landing calculator additional info page.

 - Rwy Slope:
     - This information can be obtained from the airport chart (see example in [Landing Calculator Additional Info](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md#example-chart){target=new}) but requires a little calculation.